 Mobile factors already influence your search engine ranking today.
 In the future, that becomes only more important.
-As Google prepares to roll out its Mobile-First Index, only websites with a plan in place to account for this shift can sustain and even improve their ranking over time.
+As Google has rolled out its Mobile-First Index, only websites with a plan in place to account for this shift can sustain and even improve their ranking over time.

-In short, mobile first web design has and should become an essential part of your digital marketing strategy today.
+In short, mobile-first web development has and should become an essential part of your digital marketing strategy today.
 In addition to simply accounting for the majority of your audience, it also benefits your online marketing in more ways than one.
-In many ways, it acts as the catalyst to making sure that the rest of your digital efforts work smoothly and effectively.
-As a result, your mobile first website is an effective first step toward elevating your online marketing for 2018 and beyond.
+In many ways, it acts as the catalyst to make sure that the rest of your digital efforts work smoothly and effectively.
+As a result, your mobile first website is an effective first step toward elevating your online marketing for 2022 and beyond.